decc/calculator-book/how-the-webtool-works.md

 ## Getting set up
-The webtool is based on a translated version of the Excel model, so this must be finalised (or very close to) before the webtool can be put together.
+The webtool is based on a translated version of the Excel model, so this must be finished (or very close to) before the webtool can be put together.
 As well as providing the calculation engine for the model, many other aspects of the webtool also pass directly from the Excel version.
-These include all the labels for the levers, the level descriptions and the example pathways.
+This includes all the labels for the levers, the level descriptions and the example pathways.
 There are a couple of pitfalls to avoid with the Excel file, which can cause issues with the webtool creation process.
 Most notably, the Excel file should contain no VBA macros, and no links to external Excel files, either within formulae or named cells/ranges.
-A macro that list any remaining external links is available here: http://2050-calculator-tool-wiki.decc.gov.uk/pages/217 (Links to external named cells must be identified manually using the 'name manager', which is accessed via the formulas toolbar.)
+A macro that lists any remaining external links is available here: http://2050-calculator-tool-wiki.decc.gov.uk/pages/217 (Links to external named cells must be identified manually using the 'name manager', which is accessed via the formulas toolbar.)
 All of the development of the webtool was done on the unix platform, i.e. a Macintosh or linux (we recommend Ubuntu 12.04, 64 bit).
 To avoid compatibility issues, it is highly recommended that further development for other country webtools should continue on this platform.
-No successful attempts have been made to use this system on Windows, although a Windows computer running an Ubuntu virtual machine would be an option.
+No successful attempts have been made to use this system on Windows (although a Windows computer running an Ubuntu virtual machine would be an option).
-Some previous experience of programming is beneficial, as although much of the process is automated, some editing of the underlying code is required.
+Some previous experience of programming is beneficial, as although much of the process is automated, some editing of the underlying code will probably be required.
 The backend of the model is written predominantly in the ruby programming language, while the front end is largely JavaScript based.
 Familiarity with these two languages would be particularly beneficial.
 The extent to which the Ruby code needs to be adapted depends on how far the new Excel model deviates in structure from the UK model.
 Similarly, more adaptation of the JavaScript is required if it is intended to diverge from the UK webtool front end.
-The webtool source code freely available on GitHub (a web-based hosting service for software development projects that use the Git revision control system).
+The webtool source code freely available on GitHub (a web-based hosting service for software development projects that uses the Git revision control system).
 Some knowledge of this platform would be useful, particularly the unix terminal commands that can used to interact with it.
-The fasted way to get started with the webtool process wehn using Ubuntu is to run a pre-prepared set-up script that automatically performs a number of initial steps.
+The fasted way to get started with the webtool process when using Ubuntu is to run a pre-prepared set-up script that automatically performs a number of initial steps.
 This script is available on the webtool GitHub repository, within the ‘util’ folder: https://github.com/decc/twenty-fifty/blob/master/util/setup-2050-server-script.sh
 When run, the script performs the following actions:

-	·        downloads and installs all required dependencies
+* downloads and installs all required dependencies

-	·        downloads and installs all ruby (version 2.1)
+* downloads and installs ruby (version 2.1)

-	·        downloads all the source code from GitHub
+* downloads all the source code from GitHub

-	·        compiles the c version of the model
+* compiles the c version of the UK model

-	·        downloads and installs the required webserver software
+* downloads and installs the required webserver software

-	·        the interface between ruby and the server
+* installs the interface between ruby and the server

-If all of the scripts actions are completed successfully, it should create a working local server version of the UK webtool.
+If run successfully, the script should create a working local server version of the UK webtool.
 To start the server, navigate to the twenty-fifty folder created by script and enter the terminal command ‘rackup’.
 The terminal will then return the port number (e.g. 9292) required to interact with the server in a browser.
 The port number should be appended to the IP address of your local machine, which should be 0.0.0.0, to form a URL as follows: 0.0.0.0:9292.
 When entered into your browser, this URL should open a functioning version of the UK Calculator running locally on your computer (as opposed to the UK Calculator remote webserver).
 If this opens and runs successfully all of the required components are in place and ready to be adapted for a new version for the county in question.

 Separate instructions for getting set-up on OS X are available here: https://github.com/decc/twenty-fifty/blob/master/README.md
-	[^ does this bit need to be updated?]
-	[Need something on the requirements of the Excel file – with all inputs and output in named ranges]

 ## Contents of each of the folders

-[copy stuff from github / ]
+When the twenty-fifty GitHub repository is cloned (as occurs when the above script is run), a number of directories and folders will be downloaded to your computer.
+These are listed below

+In the top level of the twenty-fifty directory, there are a number of files and folders - the contents of which are as follows

+Files

+* config.ru - sets up the server and loads the default view
+* CREDITS - a list of people who helped build the Calculator
+* Gemfile - a list of Ruby Gem dependencies required for the webtool (installed when bundle is run)
+* HACKING.md - instructions for adapting the webtool
+* README.md - an explanation of the webtool
+* Dockerfile - a quick way of getting a server running with this code
+* Gemfile.lock - shows successfully installed Gems once Bundle had been run
+* LICENCE - details of the webtool's copyright

+Directories

+* model
+    + compile_c_version_if_needed.rb - compiles the translated C code if needed
+    + model.o - an intermediate of the C version of the model
+    + test_model.rb - makes comparrison of new version vs. the previous version for change confirmation
+    + compile_c_version_of_excel.rb - compiles the C translated from the Excel model
+    + model.rb - an interface between the C model and the Javascript front end
+    + tests - output from the tests
+    + data_from_model.rb - specify data inputs and outputs from the C model
+    + model_version.rb - shows the version number from the Excel model
+    + translate_excel_into_c.rb - translates the Excel model into C code
+    + libmodel.so - an intermediate of the C version of the model
+    + model.xlsx - the Excel version of the model
+    + model.c - the C code translated from the Excel model
+    + README.markdown - an explanation of how to update the webool
+* src
+    + compile_template.rb
+    + index.html.erb
+    + javascripts
+        - application.js - all JavaScript is assembled into this file
+        - controller.js - JavaScript for the lever/level cotrols and ensures the right view is displayed
+        - util - some shared methods used by the charts
+        - views - the JavaScript files for the views (one file for each view)
+    + server.rb - deals with different browsers and old URLs
+    + stylesheets - the style sheets for the views
+* util
+    + setup-ubuntu-12.04.sh - a script for setting up a local version of the UK webtool
+    + generate_fractions.rb - handles appearance of the level buttons when a decimal is selected (e.g. level 2.7)
+    + generate_hatches.rb - generates striped hatches for use in the charts
+* public
+    + assets - directory containing one pagers, pictures and assembled application JavaScript and CSS files
+* contrib - directory containing 3rd party JavaScript libraries used by the webtool

-## Turning the excel spreadsheet into code
+## Turning the Excel spreadsheet into code

 The Excel model (from version 3.5.2) uses a series of named ranges to identify the data inputs and outputs that interface with the webtool.
 The ranges are named to reflect their purpose, with the input tables being named, for example 'input.choices' (which contains the users level 1-4 choices for all of the levers), and the ouput tables being named, for example, 'output.finalenergydemand' (which contains a time series from 2010 to 2050 of final energy demand split by the broad categories that appear in the webtool headline results charts).

 All of these tables are in a 'dense' format, meaning that they contain no superflous blank rows or columns.